 Each of these issues is addressed below.

-1. Analysis of the impact of ICANN’s responsibilities, as stated in the bylaws and related documents, on the Stability, Security, and Resilience of the DNS
+1. Analysis of the impact of ICANN’s responsibilities, as stated in the bylaws and related documents, on the Stability, Security, and Resilience of the DNSThe lack of understanding and agreement of the scope and nature of ICANN’s SSR role has been one of the most persistent problems in various recent policy-making discussions in this area.
+The HSTLD-AG is a good example of a working group that had a very difficult time with these issues and, as a result, arrived at a less-than-satisfactory outcome for almost all parties involved.

+The BC strongly supports a rigorous analysis of this topic.

 2. Opinions on the limitations of the scope of ICANN’s responsibilities, as stated in the bylaws and related documents, on the Stability, Security, and Resilience of the DNS.